tendermint/fundraising/docs/How-To/cli/README.md

 Example of input as JSON:

 An auctioneer creates a batch price auction for `1000000000000denom1` selling coin where the start price is `0.3` and the minimum bid price is `0.1`.
-Unlike a fixed price auction, the start price is not determined until the auction ends.
+Unlike a fixed price auction, the start price might not be the matched price.
 It is only used as a reference of what the auctioneer considers their selling coin price is.
 The auctioneer sets their vesting schedules for themselves to receive the accumulated paying coin amount.
 This is a gesture for taking responsibility for auction participants.

 ```json
 {